nikhilkumar0102/Elevate_Labs-Cyber-Security-Internship/Task1/README.markdown

 ## Screenshots
 The `screenshots/` directory is designated for storing screenshots of Nmap and Wireshark outputs to visually document the scanning process.
 Examples include:
 - **Nmap Screenshots**:
-  - Terminal output of `scan_network.py <ip-range>` showing scanned hosts and open ports.
+  - Terminal output of `nmap -sS <ip-range>` showing scanned hosts and open ports.
-  - Browser view of `scan_results.html` displaying formatted scan results.
+  - View of `scan_results.txt` displaying formatted scan results.
 - **Wireshark Screenshots**:
   - Packet capture window filtered for the scanned IP range, showing TCP SYN packets and responses.
   - Detailed view of a specific packet (e.g., TCP handshake for an open port).